Does Music Help You Study? The Best Music For Studying

-For many people, putting in headphones can help them to get in the right mood for studying as opposed to sitting in silence, but for others the idea of listening to music while trying to learn something new sounds like a nightmare.
+It can do.
+For many people, putting in headphones can help them to get in the right mood for studying, but for others, the idea of listening to music while trying to learn something new sounds like a nightmare.

 It can motivate you

-For people that enjoy music, listening to your favourite songs can be really motivational for two reasons.
-First of all, research suggests that music can be as rewarding as treating yourself to a film or a takeaway.
+For people that enjoy music, listening to your favourite songs can be really motivational.
+Research suggests that music can be as rewarding as treating yourself to a film or a takeaway.
 You could listen to music on your study breaks as a way of rewarding yourself for doing well so far, and this could motivate you to get back to your work.

 It can improve your mood